NVC541/odin-recipes/README.md

 # odin-recipes
+This project is part of the Odin Project.
+It covers the basics of HTML and constructs an index page with links to some recipes.

-HTML Project for Odin Project.
-Included as submodule on the Odin Project repository.
+It is contained as a submodule of the larger Odin-Project repository.